 Unprecedented droughts have hit Uganda’s farmers hard in recent years, affecting household income and food security by drastically cutting maize yields, a staple crop in the country.
 In 2016, at least 1.3 million people in Uganda faced hunger and urgently needed food aid after a dry spell decimated harvests, leaving some with less than one meal per day.
 When MLN, a maize disease with the ability to cause extreme or complete crop loss in maize, arrived in Uganda in 2013, farmers needed a variety that could cope.

-The International Maize and Wheat Improvement Center (CIMMYT) is offering a new set of improved maize hybrids to

-  partners in southern Africa and similar agro-ecological zones, to scale up production for farmers in these areas.
+The International Maize and Wheat Improvement Center (CIMMYT) is offering a new set of improved maize hybrids to partners in eastern Africa and similar agro-ecological zones, to scale up production for farmers in these areas.

-  National agricultural research systems and seed companies are invited to apply for the allocation of these

-  pre-commercial hybrids, after which they will be able to register, produce and offer the improved seed to farming
+National agricultural research systems and seed companies are invited to apply for the allocation of these pre-commercial hybrids, after which they will be able to register, produce and offer the improved seed to farming communities.

-  communities.

-  The deadline for applications is November 1st, 2017.
+The deadline for applications is February 10th, 2018.

 To apply, please fill out the CIMMYT Improved Maize Product Allocation Application Form

 *Please note: This form has been updated since the last cycle; please download a fresh copy from the link above.
 Applications using the old format may not be accepted.